curl/wcurl/README.md

   Print help message.

+# CURL_OPTIONS

+Any option supported by curl can be set here.
+This is not used by wcurl; it is instead forwarded to the curl invocation.

-# Url
+# URL

-Anything which is not a parameter will be considered an URL.
+URL to be downloaded.
+Anything that is not a parameter is considered an URL.
+Whitespaces are percent-encoded and the URL is passed to curl, which then performs the parsing.
+May be specified more than once.
-**wcurl** will percent-encode whitespaces and pass that to curl, which will perform the parsing of the URL.

 # Examples